 Work – Four Steps and Eight Skills

 The fourth purpose in the HRVWE model is Work.
 We are here to do good work, to advance ourselves and the world.
 We need a good set of practices for that work.
 The practices we emphasize in this Guide are all present in the Do loop.
-Beginners may find it easiest to first memorize the loop as Four Steps (Learn, See, Do, Review), but professionals should move up the Eight Skills, as splitting Seeing and Doing into the six separate skills, as we do in Chapter 9, offers the most balanced, complex and powerful approach to your work life.
+Beginners may find it easiest to first memorize the loop as Four Steps (Learn, See, Do, Review), but professionals should move up the Eight Skills, as splitting Seeing and Doing into the eight separate skills, as we do in Chapter 9, offers the most balanced, complex and powerful approach to your work life.

 The Eight Skills form the acronym LAISEIRR.
 To remember them, think of your using them to “focus like a laser” on your personal success in the workplace, and with your teams.